 The book gets in a few hints that she's an actual devil or demon—for example, everything she eats tastes like hot pepper, implying the heat of hell.

 Meet Cute: Pongo was probably going for more of a conventional Boy Meets Girl scenario, but his intervention leads to Roger and Anita's (and consequently his and Perdita's) first meeting starting out as this.

 Mondegreen: Jasper says what is apparently supposed to be "I've got the nog for this job!" ("nog" as in "noggin"), but it's hard not to hear it as "knob", especially with the rhyme.

-Near Villain Victory: If Horace hadn't accidentally pulled off the steering wheel to the Badduns truck causing them to crash into Cruella, there's no way the dogs would have escaped Cruella, whose car was literally hanging onto the van!
+Near Villain Victory: If Horace hadn't accidentally pulled off the steering wheel to the Badduns truck causing them to crash into Cruella, there's no way the dogs would have escaped her - her car was literally hanging onto the van.

-Nice Job Breaking It, Hero: Segeant Tibbs has the horse Captain kick Horace and Jasper into a wall... and from there, the two see the dogs' footprints in the snow.
+Nice Job Breaking It, Hero: Sergeant Tibbs has the horse Captain kick Horace and Jasper into a wall... and from there, the two see the dogs' footprints in the snow.
+Oops.